 - Call your legislator’s office to request a meeting, at their office or over coffee somewhere in your district, to discuss the issue.

-Your local newspaper likely accepts and publishes reader letters.
-Send a letter to the editor of your favorite local (or even national) newspaper in support of physician aid in dying .
+Your local newspaper likely accepts and publishes reader letters and opinion columns.
+Communicate to the editor of your favorite local (or even national) newspaper in support of physician aid in dying.

 Hold a Discussion in Your Faith or Civic Group

 While churches have often positioned themselves as opponents of medical aid in dying, there is common ground between the movement and denominations with a focus on human rights and social justice.
 Personal stories can also make the difference and bring large issues down to a human face.

 Films engage our minds and emotions and invite us to participate in a story in ways that spoken or written word cannot.
 Documentaries in particular have the power to change the world, one viewer at a time, by telling stories about larger issues.
 In this way, films can act as catalyst for change.

 Use our Film Screening resource, complete with recommended films, for planning a screening.
 Consider using an online platform to have a virtual screening!

 If you are committed to leading an effort in your community to promote end-of-life policy reform and, ultimately, to enact a death with dignity law in your state, consider joining our Dignity50 State Leadership Incubator.

 The Dignity50 State Leadership Incubator program is open to dedicated advocates in every state, but particularly in those that lack an assisted dying statute, with the aim to provide information, resources, and expertise to help grow local organizations which can participate in effective campaigns and lead statewide advocacy efforts.

 Your contributions are key to ensuring well-crafted death with dignity laws for all Americans.
 There are many avenues for supporting our work financially.